itzcodex24/dotfiles/README.md

 ## 📦 Overview

 Welcome to my dotfiles!
-These configuration files are what power and personalize my development environment.
-Managed seamlessly with [chezmoi](https://www.chezmoi.io/) 🏠, this repo is the single source of truth for my tools, terminal, and editor configurations.
+These configuration files power and personalize my development environment.
+Managed seamlessly with [chezmoi](https://www.chezmoi.io/) 🏠, this repo is the single source of truth for my terminal, editor, and CLI tools.

 > ⚠️ **Work in Progress**: Constantly evolving as I tweak, experiment, and optimize my workflow.